 Price: Free / $1.99 each (usually)

 Here’s the funny thing.
 SEGA has launched a number of their old games on Google Play.
 That includes games like Sonic the Hedgehog, Gunstar Heroes, Altered Beast, Streets of Rage, VectorMan, and dozens of others.
 These are official games by SEGA from the SEGA Genesis on Google Play.
-They feature decent mechanics, reasonable prices, and controls made for mobile instead of emulator controls.
+Thus, it is possible to play a lot of your old favorites without the need for emulation.
+The games all feature their original mechanics but have mobile controls instead of controller ones.
 It’s a good way to support the retro gaming community and encourage SEGA to keep up the good work.
 It’s worth checking Google Play for your favorite SEGA games because you may not need an emulator for them anymore.
-However, we do miss stuff like fast forward support and save states on these official releases, though.
+However, we do miss stuff like fast forward support and save states on these official releases.

 If we missed any of the best SEGA Genesis emulators for Android, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!